Tung Oil for Butcher Block Countertops

 Application Steps

-5. Additional Coats: Apply 3-5 more coats following the same process.
-Each additional coat will enhance the durability and appearance of the butcher block.
+5. Additional Coats: Apply 3-5 total coats following the same process.
+Each coat builds the oil system progressively.
+Later coats penetrate less as the wood becomes more saturated, which is normal.

 Maintenance